-Daimler cuts 2019 profit outlook on diesel issues
+Daimler warns on 2019 profit outlook as diesel issues bite

 The transportation ministry said it was expanding its investigation into further models.

+In April, EU antitrust regulators charged BMW, Volkswagen and Daimler with colluding to block the rollout of clean emissions technology.

+While Daimler was a whistleblower in that case and said at the time that it expected to avoid fines, BMW booked a provision of more than 1 billion euros ($1.14 billion).

-The company also said it was reducing its forecast for the return on sales for Mercedes-Benz vans.
+Daimler also said it was reducing its forecast for the return on sales for Mercedes-Benz vans.

 It now sees a return between minus 2% and minus 4%, below its previous forecast of a return on sales of 0% to 2%.